home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/entity-unique-id.md

 ---
-title: "Entities have a unique ID (IQS011)"
+title: "Entities have a unique ID"
 related_rules:
   - unique-config-entry
 ---